richygit/japanbyrichie/content/articles/rokko-san-maya-san.md

 {{< marquee caption="Scrubby plant looked like an emerald carpet in the little shortcut between properties." alt="Low lying plants grow like a green river, hemmed in by taller trees." src="articles/rokko-maya/carpet.jpg" >}}

 Unfortunately this only lead back to the main road which I had no choice but to follow down.
 When I finally got to the saddle between Mt Rokko and Mt Maya, I discovered that there was indeed a trail, one that was not only more scenic but was actually shorter and would have saved me time too.
-But it wasn't the end of the world because I came across the breathtaking Tenjoo Temple.
+But it wasn't the end of the world because I came across the breathtaking Tenjō-ji Temple.

-{{< fig caption="The wonderful entranceway to the temple which I'm sure looks picture perfect all year round." alt="Bright pink flowers greet you as you enter Tenjoo Temple with a central staircase that looks like it leads to a forest heaven." src="articles/rokko-maya/tenjoji.jpg" >}}
+{{< fig caption="The wonderful entranceway to the temple which I'm sure looks picture perfect all year round." alt="Bright pink flowers greet you as you enter Tenjō-ji Temple with a central staircase that looks like it leads to a forest heaven." src="articles/rokko-maya/tenjoji.jpg" >}}

 There entranceway itself is a beautiful thing which greets you with lush green trees and highlighted by an incredible, aged flowering tree that guards the pathway.
-As I ascended, it was just so peaceful and serene it was as though entering Tenjoo Temple was like being transported to another time.
+As I ascended, it was just so peaceful and serene it was as though entering Tenjō-ji Temple was like being transported to another time.
 The garden and temple complex at the top of the stairs was just perfection and the unforgiving sky was a perfect frame for such a radiant temple.

 {{< marquee caption="The gardens were perfectly maintained in this temple which looked like the gateway to heaven." alt="A solitary torii gate across the courtyard is outlined against the radiant blue sky which leaves only a silhouette of the torii as though it leads to heaven." src="articles/rokko-maya/torii-silhouette.jpg" >}}